UnrealEngineHTML5/Documentation/README.md

 	- latest documentation

 - [Unreal Engine 4 HTML5 Platform Documentation](Platforms/HTML5/HTML5.md)
-	- older, but may have addtional information that might be useful
+	- older, but may have additional information that might be useful

 * * *